dukad/PHIL2001FinalProject/README.md

 3. Run program using  <pre> python main.py</pre>
 4. Open <href> http://127.0.0.1:8050 </href> in a browser

+## TLDR Recommendations for easy, good results
+* Use player count less than 200
+* Use connections less than 10
+*

 ## Control Parameters
 * Number of Players
     * Number of nodes/players to be generated in the network, updates when 'Generate' is clicked.